peetklecha/oodux/README.md

 ```

 These methods should simply implement the async logic you need, then dispatch directly to the store by calling the static methods which correspond to the instance methods you created for the reducer.
-Note that because these are static methods, `js this` refers to the class, not an instance -- so `js this.gotPets(data)` above is not actually an invocation of the instance method that the user created -- it is invoking a static method created by Cletus.
+Note that because these are static methods, `this` refers to the class, not an instance -- so `this.gotPets(data)` above is not actually an invocation of the instance method that the user created -- it is invoking a static method created by Cletus.

 In addition to action types and action creators, Cletus also creates a static method by the same name as your instance method which dispatches the corresponding action.
-So the line `js this.gotPets(data)` above is equivalent to the following line in a Redux thunk:
+So the line `this.gotPets(data)` above is equivalent to the following line in a Redux thunk:

 ```js
 dispatch(gotUsers(data))
 ```

-Note that the current state is also accessible from your Cletus subclass by calling the `js getState` method as in the `js getPets` static method above.
+Note that the current state is also accessible from your Cletus subclass by calling the `getState` method as in the `getPets` static method above.

 ### React-Redux